-- When mounting tires with unidirectional tread design make sure the tread pattern is pointed the right way ⇒ page 231. - The wheel bolts should be clean and easy to turn.
+- Pull the reversible blade from the screwdriver before you use the hexagonal socket in the handle to turn the wheel bolts. - When mounting tires with unidirectional tread design make sure the tread pattern is pointed the right way ⇒ page 263. - The wheel bolts should be clean and easy to turn.
 Check for dirt and corrosion on the mating surfaces of both the wheel and the hub.
-Remove all dirt from these surfaces before remounting the wheel. - Do not use the hexagonal socket in the screwdriver handle to loosen or tighten the wheel bolts.
+Remove all dirt from these surfaces before remounting the wheel.